JulianEduardoAguirre/css-exercises/foundations/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+No, i simply chose the "p" identifier/label

 - Do the even numbered `div` elements have unique IDs?
+I asigned unique ID for 2nd and 4th elements.

 - Does the Number 3 element have multiple classes?
+Yes, i will add it a class